★ A Cinematic Initiative

 A curated library

-56 films across three age bands.
-Indian regional, world cinema, animation.
-Every film age-appropriate, CBFC-certified, content-checked by an editorial committee.
+123 films across six audience tiers — from primary school to undergraduate, postgraduate, and MBA cohorts.
+Indian regional, world cinema, documentary, animation.
+Every film level-appropriate, CBFC-certified, content-checked by an editorial committee.

 A weekly format